What is Surgical Technology?

 What are my career choices?

-Employment is available in hospital operating rooms, delivery rooms, physician's offices as a surgeon's assistant, or in free standing centers (outpatient or ambulatory surgery).
-The average wage throughout the United States ranges from $26,000 to $32,200.
+Employment is available in hospital operating rooms, delivery rooms, physician’s offices as a surgeon’s assistant, or in free standing centers (outpatient or ambulatory surgery).
+The average wage in Kentucky is $30,000 to $40,000.

 What are my degree, diploma, or certificate options?